Curious to know why Korean men like to be called oppa or why they ask you to call them that?

 Korean women will not use the term oppa to call a complete stranger or someone we dislike.

-Men love to hear it because it feels warm and sounds cute coming from a girl.
+Men love to hear it because it feels warm and sounds friendly coming from a girl.

 Being called oppa makes Korean men feel they are trustworthy and important.